PasanSWijekoon/MCQ/CONTRIBUTING.md

 - **1) The challenge content should be very high quality.**
 - **2) The challenges should cover topics that are commonly encountered in software engineering interviews.**

-If anyone wants to contribute new material please be sure to have approval or reach out for approval from someone on the freeCodeCamp core team, or open an issue here and indicate you want to contribute.
+If anyone wants to contribute new material please be sure to have approval or reach out for approval admin, or open an issue here and indicate you want to contribute.
 This is just to keep contributions organized.
 Thank you!
 If you want to contribute, read on.

 If you're here to report a bug or problem, or have a question, please open an issue.